agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 </div>

+Most of those look like they mean Toyota, although Tymco is a different company the makes street sweepers.

-Here is how I would handle it: The top 5 make up the vast majority of entries.
+Here is how I would handle this issue: the top 5 make up the vast majority of entries.
 I would fix those by hand and move on.
+More generally it seems that makes are represented mostly by their name or a four-letter abbreviation.
+It wouldn't be too hard to fix these for the most common makes.

 </div>

+## Answers

+So that's it!
+I hope it was useful and you learned something!

+I have a [notebook with my SQL answers here][sql_answers].
+A [notebook with Pandas solutions is here][pandas_answers].